Is Objective-C Still Relevant in 2023 or Is Swift the Only Real Choice? [UPDATED]

 There’s one task that just recently would still require Objective-C to be used alongside Swift in a project to develop a native mobile app.
 Till recently, if you wanted to use an e.g. Rust or C++ library in a Swift project, you were required to use Objective-C with bridging headers to act as intermediate language that would serve as connection from Swift to your chosen framework in the other language.

-According to Thomas Karpiniec now with Xcode 13 and Swift 5.6 you don’t need Objective-C anymore.
-When libraries are correctly set up, you can import and link them in your Swift project and use them with just Swift.
+Now you don’t need Objective-C anymore.
+When libraries are correctly set up, you can import, e.g. Rust, and use it in your app.

 iOS, iPadOS, macOS watchOS, tvOS, Ubuntu, CentOS, Amazon Linux, Windows